 Typically reaching 6 to 12 inches tall, seersucker sedge has an overall mounded form to about 1 foot across.
-Enjoy a single clump as an interesting accent, grow it in groups as a front-of the border filler around taller perennials, or plant it in masses as an easy-care, evergreen groundcover around shrubs and trees.
-It’s easy to divide, and it self-sows gently too, often popping up in…
+Enjoy a single clump as an interesting accent, grow it in groups as a front-of-the-border filler around taller perennials, or plant it in masses as an easy-care, evergreen ground cover around shrubs and trees.
+It’s easy to divide,…

 This article is available online for the first time ever exclusively for All Access members.
 Sign up for a free trial to access our entire collection of articles, videos, and plant records.